NOTE Have a look at About 3D Models Types to understand the difference between CAD models and Polygonal models

 The more triangles used to represent a surface, the more realistic the rendering, but the more computation is required.

 The tessellation step is very important in Data Preparation as it defines the maximum quality of the CAD model.
 Pixyz tessellation algorithm has proven to be very efficient at transforming any CAD model into meshes, ready to be displayed and exported, with a perfect balance between visual quality and polygon count.

 The "Tessellate" function is available from the "CAD" menu.

 TIP Want to learn more about the process of tessellating CAD models?
-Please have a look at this keynote!
+Have a look at this keynote!

 Several parameters are used to control the tessellation (see the function dialog box), the most important ones being:

 - Max Sag: The maximum distance between the geometry and the tessellation (also called "Chord error").
 This parameter ensures that the mesh is similar enough to the original analytical CAD surface (exact geometry).

 A low value means that a very fine mesh is created.
 The distance values are expressed in millimeters.